zachtheyek/Loan-Default-Prediction/README.md

 ### Target Variable

 First, a binary target variable to represent whether a given loan application has defaulted or not.
-We do so by transforming the `loanStatus` column, such that a value of `target == 1` indicates a favorable outcome (i.e. did not default), whereas a value of `target == 0` indicates a unfavorable outcome (i.e. default).
+We do so by transforming the `loanStatus` column, such that a value of `target == 1` indicates a favorable outcome (i.e. did not default), whereas a value of `target == 0` indicates an unfavorable outcome (i.e. default).

 ### Temporal Features